fahmyabdul/self-growth/data-app/README.md

 ```
 For detached mode, you won't see the log on your terminal, to see the log, execute this docker command:
 ```
-docker logs -f fetch-app
+docker logs -f data-app
 ```
-Now the fetch-app has been installed successfully, to stop the running container, execute this docker command:
+Now the data-app has been installed successfully, to stop the running container, execute this docker command:
 ```
 docker-compose -f deployments/compose/docker-compose.yml down
 ```

-<h3 id="fetch-kubernetes-installation">Kubernetes Installation</h3>
+<h3 id="data-kubernetes-installation">Kubernetes Installation</h3>

-For Kubernetes installation, execute this command from fetch-app directory:
+For Kubernetes installation, execute this command from data-app directory:
 ```
-kubectl apply -f deployments/kubernetes/fetch-app.yml
+kubectl apply -f deployments/kubernetes/data-app.yml
 ```
 This kubernetes file contained the `storage`, `storage-claim`, `service`, and `deployments` configuration, you might need to change some of the configuration values in order to adjust to your prefered kubernetes.